Kids on the Trail

 What was life like for pioneer children on the Oregon Trail?
 Many children made the five month trek west with their families.
-It's estimated that 40,000 of the emigrants were children, one of every five (except during the Gold Rush years, when the trails were crowded with single men).
+It's estimated that 40,000 of the emigrants were children.

-Many children were hesitant to go.
-They were sad to leave home, and worried they would never see or hear from their friends again.
-Some had to leave grandparents and cousins.
+Many children were sad to leave home, and worried they would never see or hear from their grandparents, cousins, and friends again.
 They also had to leave behind most of their worldly possessions.
 Wagons could hold food and supplies for the trip, but there was little space for toys, books, and clothes.

 The trip took about five or six months, and was about 2000 miles long.
-Most of the kids walked.
-People only rode in the wagons when sick, or tired, or when the weather was bad.
+People only rode in the wagons when they were sick, or tired, or when the weather was bad so most of the kids walked.
 The wagons bounced and jostled and were not comfortable.
 Also, the extra weight of people made it hard on the ox teams pulling the heavy wagons.

-There were many hot days and cold nights.
 Pioneers slept outside in the open air when weather was good, or in tents or under wagons when it rained.
-Sometimes there were terrific thunderstorms which scared children and animals, and blew tents down.
-Dust was a big problem as the pioneers walked along the trail.
-The dust would get in their eyes and choke their breathing.
+Dust was also a big problem as the pioneers walked along the trail, it would get in their eyes and make it hard to breathe.

 Pioneer kids saw a lot of interesting things: great herds of buffalo, vast open grasslands, landmarks like Chimney Rock and Devil's Gate, and hot springs and waterfalls.
 For some the trip was a great adventure.
 Other kids faced great hardships such as sickness or death of parents, starvation, and accidents.

 Pioneers took most of their own food and every day the meals were pretty much the same: usually bread, beans, bacon, ham, and dried fruit over and over again.
 Occasionally they had fresh fish or buffalo or antelope hunted along the way.
-A lot of families took along a milk cow, so kids were able to have fresh milk.
-Butter could be made by putting the cream in a pail and hooking it under the wagon.
-The jostling of the wagon all day long would churn the cream into butter by suppertime.
+Many of families took along a milk cow so they were able to have fresh milk.

 Children had regular chores while on the trail.
-Many kids herded animals and milked cows.
-Both boys and girls sometimes drove the ox teams that pulled their wagons.
+Many kids herded the animals, and both boys and girls sometimes drove the ox teams pulling their wagons.
 Kids also helped with cooking and washing dishes, and watched after younger children.
 An important job was fetching water, and gathering firewood and "buffalo chips," dried buffalo manure used for campfires when no wood could be found.

-There was time for playing and exploring, and visiting with friends.
-At night, there was singing and dancing around the campfire.
-They played games such as London Bridge, run sheep run, leap frog, button-button, prisoner's base, Flying Dutchman, anti-I-over, and pom-pom-pullaway.
-Picking flowers and playing with animals were other typical ways kids had fun.
+Occasionally there was time for playing, exploring, and visiting with friends.
+At night, there might be singing and dancing around the campfire.
+They played games such as London Bridge, leap frog, button-button, and other games.

-Most kids were so busy with chores and travel that school was set aside during the journey.
-Some wrote letters and kept diaries, and many read from the family Bible to improve their reading skills.
+Some children wrote letters and kept diaries, and many read from the family Bible to improve their reading skills.
 They learned a lot from their adventures on the trail, but formal schooling waited until they were settled in Oregon.